jiarrye/jiarrye/README.md

-- 👋 Hi, I’m yangfengzhou
+- 👋 Hi, I’m jiarrye
 - 👀 I’m interested in basketball
 - 🌱 I’m currently learning code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m a student.
-- 📫 How to reach me ...
-- welcome!
+- 📫 welcome!

 <!---
 zyfyyds666/zyfyyds666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.